My Rules for Retirement

 With that said my Rules for Retirement consist of:

-1. Creating opportunities of passive income.
+1. Creating opportunities for passive income.

 3. Moving from an amount of greater insurance to less insurance.

 4. Always trying to live with less.
+(Our friends over at The Money Galileo have some budgeting tips for you).

 5. Putting the “game” back in the box when I die.